zhoufeng0225/gitskills/README.md

 # gitskills

-Creating a new branch is quick  &and& simple
+Creating a new branch is quick  &and& simple -no-ff